zama-ai/concrete/docs/get-started/quick_start.md

 ## Importing the library

-Everything you need to perform homomorphic evaluation is included in a single module:
+Import the `fhe` module, which includes everything you need to perform homomorphic evaluation:

 <!--pytest-codeblocks:skip-->
 ```python